Salad Ideas Your Picky Eater Will Love

 What does 'picky eating' really mean?

 Because kids can be selective about food in many different ways, the concept of picky eating doesn't have a set definition.
-But the term is generally used to describe eaters who reject certain foods outright, eat a very limited variety of foods or often change their food preferences because of things like sensory sensitivities and the way food is presented.
+But the term is generally used to describe eaters who reject certain foods outright, eat a very limited variety of foods, or often change their food preferences because of things like sensory sensitivities and the way food is presented.

 Your toddler might not like the way a particular food looks, smells, tastes, or feels in their mouth, or they might be afraid to try something they've never had before.
 These kinds of preferences can be a natural phase of development and aren't always a cause for concern.